High-dimensional Functional Graphical Model Structure Learning via Neighborhood Selection Approach: Theoretical Properties

 Comparing Theorem~\ref{thm:nb-edge-recov-data-driven} with Theorem~\ref{thm:nb-edge-recov-fix}, one key difference is that the regularization parameter is increased by a term that corresponds to the estimation error of the basis functions.
 As a result, the sample complexity also increases due to this additional error source.

-Similar to before, the following corollary provides guarantees for recovery of the whole graph and directly follows from Theorem~\ref{thm:nb-edge-recov-data-driven} when applying a union bound. \begin{corollary} Suppose the conditions of Theorem~\ref{thm:nb-edge-recov-data-driven} hold for all nodes $j \in [p]$.
+Similar to before, the following corollary provides guarantees for recovery of the whole graph and directly follows from Theorem~\ref{thm:nb-edge-recov-data-driven} when applying a union bound. \begin{corollary}[Graph Recovery with Data-Dependent Basis] Suppose the conditions of Theorem~\ref{thm:nb-edge-recov-data-driven} hold for all nodes $j \in [p]$.
 We use $\kappa_j(M_j)$, $\omega_j(M_j)$, $\nu_j(M_j)$, $s_j$, and $M_j$ to take the place of $\kappa(M)$, $\omega(M)$, $\nu(M)$, $s$, and $M$ in Theorem~\ref{thm:nb-edge-recov-fix} to show their dependency on $j$ explicitly.
 Let $\hat{E}$ be the estimated edge set obtained by applying either the AND or OR rule to the estimated neighborhood of each node.
 If the sample size $n$ satisfies

 then $\mathbb{P} \left\{ \hat{E} = E \right\} \geq 1 - \delta$. \end{corollary}